Layout Zen Garden Design

 READ

-Mandala Garden Design Initial Layout
+Garden Layout Designer

 First and foremost, it is important to choose a location that receives an ample amount of sunlight.
 Most Zen gardens incorporate plants, such as moss or small shrubs, which thrive in direct or partial sunlight.
 Assess your outdoor space and look for an area that gets at least six hours of sunlight per day.
 This will ensure that your Zen garden remains healthy and vibrant.